 Ethics consultation and support for ethics committees demand much of the Center's time.
 Ethics consultations aren't planned but require timely and sometimes immediate response.
-Ethics requires critical skills in listening and the ability to apply abstract concepts in concrete situations.
+Doing ethics requires critical skills in listening and the ability to apply abstract concepts in concrete situations.
 Whether perplexed or in need of a helping hand to sort through a thorny situation, bioethics can ease anxiety and keep everyone focused on what's in the patient's best interest.
-It matters to us because those who consult know that it matters to them and those they serve.

-A recent study found that bioethics education and training in consultations can lead to increased patient satisfaction, improved employee morale, enhanced productivity, conservation of resources, improved accreditation reviews, reduced ethics violations and risk of lawsuits, and sustained corporate integrity, thus safeguarding the organization's future.
+Ethics researchers from Dartmouth University found that bioethics education and training in consultations can lead to increased patient satisfaction, improved employee morale, enhanced productivity, conservation of resources, improved accreditation reviews, reduced ethics violations and risk of lawsuits, and sustained corporate integrity, thus safeguarding the organization's future.